buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceTexture.md

 ### Mode
 The _Mode_ attribute is provided to control the appearance of a multi textures.
 The mode then controls the type of blending operation.
 The mode includes a MODULATE for a lit appearance, a REPLACE for a unlit appearance, and variations of the two.
-> NOTE&nbsp; The applicable values for the _Mode_ attribute are determined by view definitions or implementer agreements.
+> NOTE  The applicable values for the _Mode_ attribute are determined by view definitions or implementer agreements.
 It is recommended to use the modes described in ISO/IES 19775-1.2:2008 X3D Architecture and base components Edition 2, Part 1.
 See [18.4.3 MultiTexture](http://www.web3d.org/x3d/specifications/ISO-IEC-19775-1.2-X3D-AbstractSpecification/Part01/components/texturing.html#MultiTexture) for recommended values.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute replacing previous TextureType.
+> IFC4 CHANGE  New attribute replacing previous TextureType.

 ### TextureTransform
 The _TextureTransform_ defines a 2D transformation that is applied to the texture coordinates.
 It affects the way texture coordinates are applied to the surfaces of geometric representation itesm.
 The 2D transformation supports changes to the size, orientation, and position of textures on shapes.
 Mirroring is not allowed to be used in the _IfcCartesianTransformationOperator_

 ### Parameter
 The _Parameter_ attribute is provided to control the appearance of a multi textures.
 The applicable parameters depend on the value of the _Mode_ attribute.
-> NOTE&nbsp; The applicable values for the list of _Parameter_ attributes are determined by view definitions or implementer agreements.
+> NOTE  The applicable values for the list of _Parameter_ attributes are determined by view definitions or implementer agreements.
 It is recommended to use the source and the function fields described in ISO/IES 19775-1.2:2008 X3D Architecture and base components Edition 2, Part 1.
 See [18.4.3 MultiTexture](http://www.web3d.org/x3d/specifications/ISO-IEC-19775-1.2-X3D-AbstractSpecification/Part01/components/texturing.html#MultiTexture) for recommended values.
 > By convention, _Parameter[1]_ shall then hold the source value, _Parameter[2]_ the function value, _Parameter[3]_ the base RGB color for select operations, and _Parameter[4]_ the alpha value for select operations.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the attribute list.
+> IFC4 CHANGE  New attribute added at the end of the attribute list.

 ### IsMappedBy
 Texture coordinates, either provided by a corresponding list of texture vertices to vertex-based geometric items or by a texture coordinate generator, that applies the surface texture to the surfaces of the geometric items.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the attribute list.
+> IFC4 CHANGE  New attribute added at the end of the attribute list.

 ### UsedInStyles